 I took a stand because, as a North Carolinian, it’s important to me to draw attention to the pipeline’s devastating and disproportionate impact on African American, Indigenous and low-income communities.
 This pipeline is an environmental and human rights disaster — and we need the Supreme Court and other federal decision makers to step up and stop it.

 Today, I’m free — having paid my fine and spent a few hours in a holding cell to demonstrate the seriousness of our conviction.
 But thousands of my neighbors in North Carolina, not to mention many more people in Virginia and West Virginia, aren’t safe from the ACP.
 And climate chaos caused by fossil fuels still threatens us all.
 So I’m headed to Capitol Hill to tell our story and demand Congress take action to block this pipeline and end fossil fuels while the Supreme Court considers this case.
-Will you back me up by signing this petition?

 This fossil fuel development is based on greed and not need.
 It will lock us into 30 years of fracked gas use, further delaying the transition to renewables.